Welcome to Child Nutrition!

 Free meals must meet the criteria as set forth for a reimbursable meal under USDA guidelines.
 Lunch at no cost consists of 5 components:

 Note: Extra entrée items, milk, beverages, additional fruits/vegetables, and a la carte may still be purchased from your student’s meal account.

 Families are encouraged to submit free and reduced meal applications to ensure that they continue on the free and reduced meal program when this USDA waiver ends.
 Approval for the free and reduced meal program is still required for Mason City Schools instructional fee waivers.
 Click here for a free and reduced meal application.

 Families participating in online learning may also receive free breakfast and lunch meals.
-Families may pick up meal packs on Tuesdays and Thursdays at the Mason Intermediate circle from 1:15 PM to 2:00 PM.
+Families may pick up meal packs on Tuesdays and Thursdays at the Mason Intermediate circle from 1:00 PM to 2:00 PM.
 Meal packs on Tuesday include 2 breakfasts and 2 lunches (fruits, vegetables, entrees) and 4 half-pint cartons of milk.
 Meal packs on Thursday include 3 breakfasts and 3 lunches (fruits, vegetables, and entrees) and 6 half-pint cartons of milk.
-Click here for menu information.
-You must pre-order your meals by calling 513-229-4444 or emailing firstname.lastname@example.org.
+Click here for the October menu.
+You no longer have to pre-order meals for the month of November.
+Click here for the November menu.
+If you have questions, please call 513-229-4444, 513-336-6526 or email firstname.lastname@example.org.